BlairBryant/acme-demo/README.md

 If Node and or npm are not installed on your computer, install them from here: https://www.npmjs.com/get-npm

 ## Additional Features
-- Search functionality that can handle partial pieces of a name instead of requiring an exact match.
+- Search functionality that can handle partial pieces of a name instead of requiring an exact match
 - Filtering conversations based on whether or not they are flagged